swatchtime/swatch-vanillajs/README.md

 ## About

-This version does have a service-worker and manifest and can be installed locally as a PWA (on supported devices).
+This version has a service-worker and manifest and can be installed locally as a PWA (on supported devices).

 The primary Javascript function for generating the Swatch Internet Time is as follows:

 ```
 function getSwatchTime() {